 Spanner Screws are some of my favorite security screws.
-Those are in the photo that accompanies this article.
 There aren’t a lot of people walking around with a screwdriver that is going to match this pattern.
 It’s got two holes.
 A Phillips screwdriver isn’t going to fit nor will a slotted screwdriver bit.
 You need a Spanner Pattern Screwdriver.

 One Way Slotted Security Screws are another interesting pattern.
 These screws do not require a special screwdriver.
 Slotted is fine.
 However, these are one way screws.
 So if you are certain that the screws will never be removed, nor will the mount, these are a good way to install your mount.
 The slot on the head of the screw is manufactured to go in, not come out.